OmarITx/Active-directory-basics/README.md

 ### 🔹 5.
 Making sure IP Adress for dc-1 stays the same

-1. go back to the virtual machine menu (using the search bar) 📸:
+1. go back to the virtual machine menu (using the search bar)

+📸:

 2. Press on "dc-1", then click on "Networking"

 📸:

 3. A new menu should pop up with "Netowrk settings" in it.

 📸:

-4. click on it, then press on the "Network interface" in the middle of the screeen as shown in the screenshots 📸:
+4. click on it, then press on the "Network interface" in the middle of the menu

+📸:

-5. Click on "ipconfig1", then under "Private IP adress settings" choose "static" 📸:
+5. Click on "ipconfig1", then under "Private IP adress settings" choose "static"

+📸:

 6. This ensures that dc-1 maintaints the same Ip adress through the lab, which can cause issues if not planned for.

 📸:

 1. Go back to virtual
 ## 🚀 Next Steps